nyxkn/godot-draw3d/README.md

 With this method, you add a new Draw3D instance as a child of your object, and then you call a draw function from your script.

-Take note that the Draw3D node extends [ImmediateGeometry](https://docs.godotengine.org/en/stable/classes/class_immediategeometry.html), so you get to use all of its features.
+Take note that the Draw3D node extends [MeshInstance3D](https://docs.godotengine.org/en/stable/classes/class_meshinstance3d.html), so you get to use all of its features.
-Most notably the transform it inherits from the Spatial node.
+Most notably the transform it inherits from the Node3D node.

-So you can draw a basic shape with no position offset, no orientation, and no scale, and use the ImmediateGeometry's transform properties instead to adjust all of those things.
+So you can draw a basic shape with no position offset, no orientation, and no scale, and use the MeshInstance3D's transform properties instead to adjust all of those things.

 ``` gdscript
 # assuming you've previously added a $Draw3D node as a child